 Georges River National Park – The Powerful Owl (Ninox strenua) with big eyes was chosen as the basis for this major park entry sign.

 Guula Ngurra National Park – The name Guula Ngurra was provided to the park by the Gundungurra People and translates as Koala Country.
 This design is based on provided artwork from the Gundungurra.

 Bundjalung National Park – This is a work in progress and the park is one of a group where the Bandjalang People’s native title rights have been recognised.
 It is the third determination of native title rights in NSW.
 Native title rights come from the Bandjalang People’s traditional laws and customs and legally recognise the Bandjalang People’s connection to Country.
 This means that these lands will continue to be places of ceremony, learning and inspiration for generations to come.
 These draft designs are based on artwork supplied by the Bandjalang community.

 Arakoon National Park – So much to choose from at Trial Bay Goal so we have a few options on the go.

 NPWS minor park entry signs

 Minor park entry signs provide visitors with the first impression of the park.
 They are visual markers displaying the park name and are the graphic panels are designed to reflect a major characteristic of the park.
 They convey a parks personality, character and possibly its historic context.
 All this adds to the visitor’s experience upon arrival by creating a sense of welcome.

-Supplied aboriginal artwork forms the basis for these graphic panels.
+Gaagal Wanggan Nationa Park – supplied aboriginal artwork forms the basis for this graphic panel.